victortan0/dataeng-solution-architect-tech-task/README.md

 ## Question One

 Harrison.ai has an S3 bucket in their own AWS account named `harrison-ai-landing`  A business partner named annalise.ai is required to copy data from an S3 bucket in their own AWS account into the `harrison-ai-landing` bucket providing harrison.ai with complete ownership of the data.
 The Terraform templates that were used to create the harrison-ai-landing bucket are available in this repo.

+The S3 bucket in annalise.ai was created manually in the AWS Console and already contains all the data ready to be copied.
+It is configured as follows:
+- Name: annalise-ai-datalake
+- No versioning
+- Private acl
+- AES256 encryption

 You are required to:

 ### Instructions:

+- Generate the Terraform templates to import the annalise.ai into Terraform in order to manage it as IaC, including any suggested configuration improvements.
+- Detail how to import the bucket into Terraform
-- Generate the Terraform templates for the business partner's S3 bucket and associated resources required to execute the data copy.
+- Generate the Terraform templates for any associated resources required to execute the data copy.
 - Modify the supplied terraform templates if required
 - Use Git version control and commit your solution to a Git repository that we can access.
 (Github, Bitbucket or Gitlab are the obvious choices)
 - Please include a README, citing any third-party code, tutorials or documentation you have used.
 If your solution includes any unusual deployment steps, please note them in your README file